Poverty in China: Overview

 Since Deng Xiaoping began instituting market reforms in the late 1970s, China has been among the most rapidly growing economies in the world, regularly exceeding 10 percent GDP growth annually from 1978 through 2010.
 This growth has led to a substantial increase in real living standards and a marked decline in poverty.
 Between 1981 and 2008, the proportion of China's population living on less than $1.25/day is estimated to have fallen from 85% to 13.1%, meaning that roughly 600 million people were taken out of extreme poverty.
 At the same time, this rapid change has brought with it different kinds of stresses.
 China faces serious natural resource scarcity and environmental degradation.
 It has also seen growing disparities as people in different parts of the country and with different characteristics have benefited from the growth at different rates.

 Starting from the pre-reform situation, some increase in income inequality was inevitable, as favored coastal urban locations benefited from the opening policy, and as the small stock of educated people found new opportunities.
 However, particular features of Chinese policy may have exacerbated rather than mitigated growing disparities.
 The household registration (hukou) system kept rural-urban migration below what it otherwise would have been, and contributed to the development of one of the largest rural-urban income divides in the world.
 Weak tenure over rural land also limited the ability of peasants to benefit from their primary asset.

-Aside from income inequality, there has also been an increase in inequality of educational outcomes and health status, partly the result of China's uniquely decentralized fiscal system, in which local government has been primarily responsible for funding basic health and education.
+Aside from income inequality, there has also been an increase in inequality of educational outcomes and health status, partly the result of China's decentralized fiscal system, in which local government has been primarily responsible for funding basic health and education.
 Poor localities have not been able to fund these services, and poor households have not been able to afford the high private cost of basic education and healthcare.

 The large trade surplus that has emerged in China has exacerbated the inequalities, and makes them harder to address.
 The trade surplus stimulates the urban manufacturing sector, which is already relatively well off.
 It limits the government's scope to increase funding for public services such as rural health and education.
 The government has been trying to rebalance China's production away from investment and exports towards domestic consumption and services, to improve the country's long-term macroeconomic health and the situation of the relatively poor in China.

 Recent government measures to reduce disparities include relaxation of the hukou system, abolition of the agricultural tax, and increased central transfers to fund health and education in rural areas.

 Poverty reduction

+China's lifting of more than 800 million people out of extreme poverty since the late 1970s has been the largest global reduction in inequality in modern history.